jamen/lavish/README.md

 # lavish
 > More efficient "npm install" using globals dirs + symlinking.

+Note: In early stages, may or may not be usable.

 ## Installation
 ```sh
 $ npm install -g lavish